yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## usr-register

 Register a new user if email/pseudo are available.
-The response when successful include a target where UI should redirect the end-user.
-When pseudo/user already exit usr-register fail with an error status, in this case application should try usr-federate api.
+The response when successful includes a target where UI should redirect the end-user.
+When pseudo/user already exists usr-registers fail with an error status, in this case application should try usr-federate api.

 Question:
 ```json